Deevoid/aspire/README.md

 Desktop mockup has been completed.
 Desktop mockup has been made responsive (Mobile mockup has been skipped)

+- On desktop, the carousel can be interacted with using the bottom dot button.
+Clicking on the dot will change the slide.

 ---

 #### Pixel perfect version of the CSS challenge